-Winter in the Pacific Northwest is beautiful but dangerous, which is why you need to be prepared before your winter getaway.
-Access to Artist Point is limited in the winter.
-Most of the area will be covered in snow so you’ll have to carefully hike from the nearest trailhead, which is Heather Meadows Visitor Center.
+Winter in the Pacific Northwest is beautiful!
+Access to Artist Point is limited in the winter, but you can showshoe up.
+Start at the Heather Meadows Visitor Center.
 The road up to the visitor center is heavily used and the state usually keeps it clear so you won’t have to worry about getting there.

 Once there, we recommend following the Heather Meadows and Artist Point Trail up to Artist Point trailhead.
 This is a relatively easy hike.
 It’s about 2.9 miles roundtrip and has 853 ft. of elevation gain.
-The main factor is the trail will be covered in snow, which greatly increases the risk of an accident.
-To combat these factors, we recommend trekking poles and snowshoes, or microspikes!
-If you take this into consideration and prepare accordingly you will have no trouble on this beautiful Mt.
-Baker hike.
+Bring snowshoes or microspikes!
+If you take this into consideration and prepare accordingly you will have no trouble on getting up to Artist Point.